-On Monday, one of the worst kept secrets became official – Toronto-Dominion Bank (TSX:TD) announced it was selling its stake in TD Ameritrade as part of Charles Schwab’s $26 billion takeover.
+On Monday, one of the worst kept secrets became official – Toronto-Dominion Bank (TSX:TD), a popular Canadian dividend stock, announced it was selling its stake in TD Ameritrade as part of Charles Schwab’s $26 billion takeover.
 TD Bank owns a 43% stake in the United States brokerage and once the deal closes, it will own a 13.4% stake in Schwab.

 Upon closing, Schwab will become one of the largest U.S. brokerages with $5 trillion in client assets and 24 million client accounts.
 TD’s position in Schwab is expected to be subject to a short lock-up period and it could dispose of its assets as early as 2021.